 The project also began to incorporate other activities.
-It will include a public collection to support the Všech pět pohromadě (Keeping It Together) educational programme, which focuses on mental health literacy and social and emotional learning.
-It was created by the Child and Adolescent Mental Health Research Working Group, which is organised by the National Institute of Mental Health.
-"This is our way of supporting the discussion on the need to pay more attention to mental health of children and young people...
-Problems such as these must be addressed in time," Martina Vídenová says.
+It will include a public collection to support the Všech pět pohromadě (Keeping It Together) educational programme, which focuses on mental health literacy and social and emotional

-Amemory woven from threads
+Amemory wovenfrom threads

 The solidarity awakened by the shooting at the Faculty of Arts has taken many forms.
 Zuzana Vacek, a Canadian artist of Czech origin, created a tapestry which reflected on the tragedy.
 The work was also displayed at the faculty.